[Investigation] Cyprus: Russia's EU weak link?

 But the fact Russia's Vekselberg still owns 9.3 percent of Bank of Cyprus puts its statement in doubt.

-The fact that the Bank of Cyprus' chairman, Josef Ackerman, was, until April 2018, working for Vekselberg's Swiss holding firm Renova, puts the statement further in doubt.
+The fact that the Bank of Cyprus chairman, Josef Ackerman, was, until April 2018, working for Vekselberg's Swiss holding firm Renova, puts the statement further in doubt.

 'Notable progress'